yireo-training/magento2-example-js-component1/README.md

-# ExampleJsComponent module for Magento 2
+# ExampleJsComponent1 module for Magento 2
 This repository contains a Magento 2 module that illustrates the usage of RequireJS and a simple JS component, that demonstrates how JS components can load their configuration.